Freakwill/pyrimidine/paper/paper.md

 $$
 s = \{a:A\}:S
 $$
-In this context, $\{\cdot\}$ denotes either a set or a sequence (emphasizing the order of the elements).
+Here, the symbol $\{\cdot\}$ signifies either a set or a sequence, emphasizing the order of the elements.

-Building upon this concept, we define a population as a container of individuals.
-And it is straightforward to introduce the notion of a multi-population as a container of populations, referred to as the high-level container.
-Obviously, we can define containers in higher level, for instance, a container of multi-populations, maybe mixed with normal populations.
+Expanding on this conceptual foundation, we articulate the definition of a population as a container of individuals.
+The introduction of multi-population extends this idea, representing a container of populations, commonly denoted as "the high-level container."
+What sets `pyrimidine` apart is its innate capability to seamlessly implement multi-population genetic algorithms.
+Notably, it allows the definition of containers at higher levels, such as a container of multi-populations, potentially intertwined with conventional populations.

-A container that defines operators of its elements is termed a **system**.
-For example, we define `s.cross(a, b)` to implement the crossover operation of two individuals $a,b$ in the population system $s$.
-It shares similarities with algebraic systems.
-However, the current version does not employ this concept, and operators are directly defined as methods of the elements, such as `a.cross(b)`.
-The contemplation of the concept is deferred to future versions, and this prospective change will not impact the design of APIs.
+In our framework, a container that defines operators for its elements is referred to as a **system**.
+For instance, the crossover operation of two individuals, denoted as $a$ and $b$ within the population system $s$, can be implemented as `s.cross(a, b)`.
+This system concept aligns with algebraic systems, although the current version of our framework diverges from this notion.
+In the present implementation, operators are directly defined as methods of the elements, such as `a.cross(b)`.
+While the relavant consideration is postponed to future releases, the potential change will not disrupt the design of APIs.

-An individual may be viewed as a container of chromosomes, but it will not to be a system.
-A chromosome can be perceived as a container of genes, while in practice, we implement chromosomes directly using `numpy.array` or the standard library's `array.array`.
+An individual could be conceptualized as a container of chromosomes, but it will not to be a system.
+And A chromosome might be viewed as a container of genes.
+In practice, we choose to implement chromosomes directly using `numpy.array` or the standard library's `array.array`.

-The lifting of a function/method $f$ is defined as:
+The lifting of a function/method $f$ is formally defined as follows:
 $$
 f(s) := \{f(a)\}
 $$